Places Of Interest - Dukinfield

 Old Chapel, Dukinfield

 The first Old Chapel was opened in 1707 and rebuilt in the mid-19th century, this is an early instance of the adoption of a Gothic design for a nonconformist chapel.
-Behind it, there are numerous fascinating graves, including the Astley memorial.
+Behind it, there are several intriguing graves, including the Astley memorial.

 The vertical design makes this structure a remarkable site which towers over the skyline when viewed from Ashton.
 The Chapel is a Grade II * listed structure.